PeakIndicators/Getting-Started-On-Azure-ML/studio-designer.md

  Important

 Be sure that the left output ports of Split Data connects to Train Model.
 The left port contains the the training set.
 The right port contains the test set.

+#### Score the model
+After you train your model by using 70 percent of the data, you can use it to score the other 30 percent to see how well your model functions.

+Enter score model in the search box to find the Score Model module.
+Drag the module to the pipeline canvas.

+Connect the output of the Train Model module to the left input port of Score Model.
+Connect the test data output (right port) of the Split Data module to the right input port of Score Model.

+#### Evaluate the model
+Use the Evaluate Model module to evaluate how well your model scored the test dataset.

+Enter evaluate in the search box to find the Evaluate Model module.
+Drag the module to the pipeline canvas.

+Connect the output of the Score Model module to the left input of Evaluate Model.

+The final pipeline should look something like this:

 https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-designer-automobile-price-train-score